alan-turing-institute/alexa-room-finder/docs/alexa-sdk.md

 `.on()` sets up a listener, which will just perform its particular function when the right 'eventName' is passed to the emitter via `.emit()`.

-This means we're going to set up a big EventEmitter can detect any of our 'Intents', then do a function.
+We're going to set up a big EventEmitter can detect any of our 'Intents', then do a function.
 Simple.

 **NB:
 - In line 4, you can register several different intent handler objects, but they will all be registered in this same EventEmitter, in pretty much the same way.
 They are in no way separate, so events can be emitted from one 'handler' or 'state handler' to another.
 - The default max number of listeners per EventEmitter is 10.
 The SDK overrides this to 'Infinity'.
-This is technically bad practice, but there's no other way to easily make an emitter of arbitrary size.
+This isn't great, but there's no other way to easily make an emitter of arbitrary size.
 - You may read in the EventEmitter documentation that by default, `this` in a listener-attached function refers to the EventEmitter object.
-The SDK chooses to override this (without appropriately documenting the API), so that is not the case here.
+The SDK chooses to override this, so that is not the case here.
 We'll get back to this later.**

-After the AlexaRequestEmitter (which confusingly is named `handler`) is declared, the function gives it a bunch of extra properties, which for the most part will be actually set later.
+After the AlexaRequestEmitter (which is named `handler`) is declared, the function gives it a bunch of extra properties, which for the most part will be actually set later.
 The simple ones are:

 - \_event: event (from lambda parameters)
 - \_context: context (from lambda parameters)